+provision of ration kits

+Case Story

-15 year old Banu lost both her parents to COVID.
-She lives with her grandparents and two younger siblings.
-As her grandparents don't earn, Banu had to take up small jobs and was on the verge of moving to a nearby city to work as a daily wage labourer.
+with her grandparents and two younger siblings.
+As her Children address hunger through grandparents don't earn, Banu had to take up small jobs and was on the verge of moving to a nearby city to work as a daily wage labourer.
 "In Jan 2022 I was identified by CIF and they provided me and my family ration kits and I got study materials.
 I was also re enrolled in school.
 I am being supported to apply for support through the PM cares fund as well as some scholarship schemes", said Banu

 Banu is no more at risk of child labour.

 HYGIENE AND PROTECTION

+ear,

+The Problem

 With the rapid spread of COVID-19 vulnerable families were at risk because they could not afford COVID protection gear, neither could they spend on medicines.

+Our Action

 We provided vulnerable families with access to hygiene kits consisting of face masks, gloves, sanitisers, soaps as well home isolation care medical kits consisting of paracetamols, nutritional supplements, thermometers and oximeters.

-14 districts 2,732 families 10,000+ people
+6 states 14 districts 2,732 families 10,000+ people